USD ($)

 3. Sequence Number

-The Sequence Number tracks the order of data packets as they are transmitted, ensuring that the recipient can reassemble the data in the correct order.
+The Sequence Number is a 32-bit field in the TCP header that tracks the order of data packets as they are transmitted.
+It ensures that the recipient can reassemble the data in the correct order, maintaining the integrity and coherence of the transmitted information.

 4. Acknowledgment Number

-The Acknowledgment Number is sent by the receiving device to confirm receipt of the data and indicate the next expected byte of data.
-This mechanism ensures reliability in the communication process.
+The Acknowledgment Number is a 32-bit field in the TCP header sent by the receiving device to confirm receipt of the data.
+It indicates the next expected byte of data, ensuring reliability in the communication process by acknowledging successful data transmission and helping manage the flow of data.

 5. Data Offset

-The Data Offset also called the header length, specifies the size of the TCP header.
-It allows the receiving device to distinguish between header information and the actual payload data.
+The Data Offset, also known as the header length, is a field in the TCP header that specifies the size of the TCP header.
+It allows the receiving device to distinguish between the header information and the actual payload data, ensuring proper processing of the transmitted information.

 6. Reserved